sjcobb/lost-woods/README.md

 Like most things on the web, there isn't one best way to go about creating a WebVR experience.
 Here are some suggestions for getting started.

 - [WebVR Boilerplate](https://github.com/borismus/webvr-boilerplate) - Starting point for cross-platform web-based VR experiences.
 - [A-Frame](https://github.com/aframevr/aframe) - A-Frame is a WebVR framework using three.js.
-It abstracts away a lot of the basic setup and uses an HTML-like syntax.
-I haven't personally used it on my demos, but it seems really cool.
+It abstracts away a lot of the basic setup and uses an entity-component-system pattern.
 - [Three.js Examples](https://threejs.org/examples/) - Check them all out, especially the ones under webvr and misc.
 - [FirstPersonVRControls](https://github.com/brianpeiris/three-firstperson-vr-controls) - Helpful implementation of first-person controls.
-- [WebVR Starter Kit](https://github.com/povdocs/webvr-starter-kit) - I also haven't used this much, but it seems to have everything you'd need to get going.
+- [WebVR Starter Kit](https://github.com/povdocs/webvr-starter-kit) - I haven't used this much, but it has some interesting examples to learn from.
 - [Awesome WebVR](https://github.com/wizztjh/awesome-WebVR) - more links